nZhangx/tlws/README.md

 ## Hello, Web

-We're now ready to write our first simple web server.
+We're now ready to write our first simple HTTP server.
 The basic idea is simple:

 1. Wait for someone to connect to our server and send an HTTP request;